-Magna Doodle and Aqua Doodle are awesome tools that make our students feel as if writing and drawing is play and not work (our specialty).
+Magna Doodle and Aqua Doodle are awesome tools that make our students feel as if writing and drawing are play and not work (our specialty).
 Most children haven’t ever seen them.

 - Introduce this tool to draw pre-writing shapes or scribble.
-They normally come with a short writing utensil (always a plus) and only requires minimal storage space.
+They normally come with a short writing utensil (always a plus) and only require minimal storage space.

 A Peg and Clay

 - Use a short stick (it can be a spare peg, craft stick, etc) to draw in clay, Play-Doh, or shaving cream.